In addition to tropes inherited from the show, this story provides examples of the following tropes:

 When the contestants are angry with Chris, who has just revealed that he laced the buffet with sedatives to speed up the Awake-a-thon, Chris defensively says, “What?
 We’re on a schedule.”

-Devil's Advocate: Although Courtney is as offended as the other girls by Ezekiel's sexist remarks during the first challenge, she later argues that he doesn't deserve to be eliminated for them because he did his part in the challenge.
+Devil's Advocate: Although Courtney is as offended as the other girls by Ezekiel's sexist remarks during the first challenge, she later argues that he doesn't deserve to be eliminated for them because he bore no ill will did his part in the challenge.

 Dies Wide Open: During the first trip to Boney Island, the Muskies find an intern's body in this condition.
 Ezekiel closes her eyes when he prays for her soul.